 Healthcare Provider Update: Healthcare Provider for Alaska Air Group Alaska Air Group employees primarily receive their health insurance coverage through Premera Blue Cross Blue Shield of Alaska.
 Premera is the largest insurer in the state and offers various health plan options primarily through the individual marketplace.
 Potential Healthcare Cost Increases in 2026 As 2026 approaches, Alaska Air Group employees may experience significant increases in healthcare costs, driven by a confluence of factors.
 Without the continuation of enhanced federal premium subsidies, many individuals could face out-of-pocket premium rises of over 75%.
 The pressure on employers to shift more health expenses to employees is evident, with a recent survey indicating that 51% of large employers are likely to raise deductibles or out-of-pocket maximums.
 Coupled with broader trends of medical cost inflation and substantial rate increases requested by insurers, employees of Alaska Air Group should brace for potentially heightened financial burdens in their healthcare coverage.
 Click here to learn more

-How Alaska Air Group employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for Alaska Air Group employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How Alaska Air Group employees can navigate federal student loan repayment: This article provides a framework for Alaska Air Group employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for Alaska Air Group employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on Alaska Air Group employees: How the current repayment environment affects both personal and Parent PLUS Loans.

-In addition, Alaska Air Group employees should remember that private student loans are not included.
-Only federal government-held student loans are eligible.
-This includes Department of Education-held Federal Direct Loans (including PLUS Loans), Federal Perkins Loans, and Federal Family Education Loan (FFEL) Program loans.
+No. Alaska Air Group employees should remember that private student loans are not eligible for federal IDR plans, PSLF, or federal forbearance protections.
+Only federal government-held loans -- including Federal Direct Loans, Federal Perkins Loans, and FFEL Program loans held by the Department of Education -- are eligible.

 Articles you may find interesting: